- Prayer and Worship

 to see a full list of the 2017 home missions dioceses and view grant amounts, areas of need, populations, and more details.

-On the weekend of April 23-24, parishes across the U.S. will take up the Catholic Home Missions Appeal.
-This year, the collection will fund almost $9 million in grants to needy dioceses, including Cheyenne, Wyoming, and Lake Charles, Louisiana.
+On the weekend of April 29-30, parishes across the U.S. will take up the Catholic Home Missions Appeal.
+This year, the collection will fund over $9 million in grants 84 dioceses.
 Read more in the press release.

 The Appeal primarily supports home mission dioceses, that is, those dioceses in the United States that are unable to offer their people the basic pastoral ministries of word, worship, and service without outside help.
 It may also give grants to other dioceses in the U.S. for particular projects, and to organizations and religious communities engaged in missionary work.